NativeScript/nativescript-app-sync-sdk-cli/README.md

 To run all tests, run `gulp test` script from the root of the project.

 To test just one of the projects (e.g. cli or sdk), run `gulp test-cli` or `gulp test-sdk`

-### Coding Conventions

-* Use double quotes for strings
-* Use four space tabs
-* Use `camelCase` for local variables and imported modules, `PascalCase` for types, and `dash-case` for file names

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.